krzysztofzuraw/blog/src/posts/2016-10-09-flask-microservices.md

 To communicate between microservices I use REST.
 To ease yourself when creating resources and endpoints you can use [Flask-RESTful](flask-restful.readthedocs.io/en/0.3.5/).
 It is superuseful when you need to create REST API.
-It is easy- you specify endpoint with resource and rest is done by Flask-RESTful.
-It also has request parsing and it is very easy to create other representations like xml.
+It is simple - you specify endpoint with resource and rest is done by Flask-RESTful.
+It also has request parsing and it is very simple to create other representations like xml.
 The snippet below shows it:

 ```python